kolkhis/tech-notes/linux/redhat/practice-rhcsa-questions.md

     - Other users must have no access
     - New files created in this directory can only be deleted by the file owner or root.

-??? info "Spoilers"
+??? info "Hint"

     - Use the set user ID (setuid, 4), set group ID (setgid, 2), and restricted deletion/sticky (1) permission bits to meet the requirements.
     - The setgid bit (2) will have every file inherit the group ownership when set on a directory.
     - The sticky bit can be used to prevent anyone from deleting files in the directory unless they are the owner (or root).

 ## Question 6: